onepf/AppDF/specification/appds_spec_1_0.md

 images/en/smallpromo_kr.png
 ```

-As you can see the application could include several APK files, the images and description could suif pport localization and different stores require different resolution for the app icon.If you want fine tuning you could opt to include several sizes for the images though the AppDF will automatically rescale your images to the needed format.
+As you can see the application could include several APK files, the images for different localizations and stores (different stores require different resolution for the app icon and screenshots).If you want fine tuning you could opt to include several sizes for the images though the AppDF will automatically rescale your images to the needed format.

 The only naming convention for the files inside AppDF package is that the description XML file should be called `description.xml`.
-You can include all localizations to the `description.xml` file or place them into separate files whose name should have the form of `description_XXXX.xml`.
-Where XXXX could be any suffix.
-These additional files should have `<description>` as a root tag.
-The system will automatically merge all such files into one.
-Using these additional files is optional, you can easily include all the localizations in one `description.xml` file.
 All other files could have any names supported by ZIP, could be placed in the top folder or in any of the subfolders.
 The names of the additional files are defined in the `description.xml` file.

 Sample Description.xml File
 -------------